almostearthling/when-command/share/doc/when-command/PACKAGE.md

 	dh_python3 --shebang=/usr/bin/python3
 ```

+Since we use a stub file, no `links` specification is actually necessary.
+This actually differs from the advices given in the aforementioned guide: instead of specifying the target directory for *scripts* as `/usr/share/when-command` (same as the main script) in the package creation `rules`, we let the package install the stub in `/usr/bin` directly and don't rely on symbolic links.
+This simplifies a little the package creation procedure and provides an even more clean installation.

 ### 3. Build the package

 To build the package the standard Debian utilities can be used, in the following way, when in the `deb_dist/when-command-<version_identifier>` directory: